Female Internal Genital Organs

 The cervix is the lower part of the uterus, which protrudes into the upper part of the vagina.
 It can be seen during a pelvic examination.
 Like the vagina, the cervix is lined with a mucous membrane, but the mucous membrane of the cervix is smooth.

 The channel through the cervix is lined with glands that secrete mucus.
 This mucus is thick and impenetrable to sperm until just before ovulation.
-At ovulation, the consistency of the mucus changes so that sperm can swim through it and fertilization can occur.
+At ovulation, the mucus becomes clear and elastic (because the level of the hormone estrogen increases).
+As a result, sperm can swim through the mucus into the uterus to the fallopian tubes, where fertilization can take place.
 At this time, the mucus-secreting glands of the cervix can store live sperm for up to about 5 days, but occasionally slightly longer.
 These sperm can later move up through the corpus and into the fallopian tubes to fertilize an egg.
 Almost all pregnancies result from intercourse that occurs during the 3 days before ovulation.
 However, pregnancies sometimes result from intercourse that occurs up to 6 days before ovulation or during the 3 days after ovulation.
 For some women, the time between a menstrual period and ovulation varies from month to month.
 Consequently, pregnancy can occur at different times during a menstrual cycle.

 The corpus of the uterus, which is highly muscular, can stretch to accommodate a growing fetus.
 Its muscular walls contract during labor to push the baby out through the cervix and the vagina.
 During the reproductive years, the corpus is twice as long as the cervix.
 After menopause, the reverse is true.